JorjaFox/website/content/posts/blog/2009/12-16-csi-one-of-the-best-shows-of-the-decade.md

 TV Guide confirms what we always thought, that _CSI_ is one of the best shows of this decade.
 It certainly changed TV.

+{{< blockquote by="TV Guide" >}}
-> Network procedurals are nothing new, but _CSI_'s intense focus on science was.
+Network procedurals are nothing new, but _CSI_'s intense focus on science was.
 High-tech gadgets, lots of jargon, and the occasional maggot infestation helped the lab nerds look cooler than the beat cops.
 The original spawned two successful spin-offs to become the _Law & Order_ of the 21st century.

-Credit: TV Guide
+{{< /blockquote >}}